 If you sign up to reputable cashback sites such as Quidco and TopCashback, then you could potentially earn hundreds of pounds in cashback from thousands of retailers – including on clothing, electronics and insurance purchases.

 We know that this article focuses on ‘top 10 tips’, but we couldn’t resist sneaking in an additional tip.
 Have you ever thought about what you’d do if something happened to your belongings whilst you were away from your accommodation?
 Whether it be a burglary, flood or fire, how would you manage if all of your stuff was destroyed?
-Making sure you have student contents cover could give you peace of mind as it would mean that if anything was to happen to your uni home, you wouldn’t lose everything that you own.
+Making sure you have student gadget cover could give you peace of mind as it would mean that if anything was to happen to your favourite items, you wouldn’t be left too out of pocket.

 If you’ve done everything you can to make your money last but you’re still not as financially secure as you would like, then there are still plenty of places to turn to.
 Most universities have hardship funds, opportunity awards and other options available if you require financial support whilst in full time education.
 If you’ve got a part time job, it might be worth talking to your employer – they may be able to let you have a few extra shifts in the short term to help you bolster your income.
 Finally, whilst you might not want your family to know that you’re struggling, it’s always good to talk to people who care about you and want to help.
 Even if they’re unable to help financially, two heads are always better than one and sitting down together and going through your expenses might throw up some more solutions on to save those extra pennies.

 Cover your gadgets against theft, accidental damage (including cracked screens!) and mechanical breakdown.
 Includes a 15% Endsleigh discount on up to two gadgets!

 Staying in student accommodation?

 You may already have insurance through your accommodation provider!
 Check and confirm your cover today via the My Endsleigh app.